ScottEgan/ScottEgan.github.io/_posts/2020-01-12-Netatmo-Dashboard.md

 # Netatmo Database and Graph Visualization

 This is a tutorial for setting up a Raspberry Pi to fetch and store Netatmo weather station data in a InfluxDB database.
-I also am displaying the database information with Grafana on a kiosk style screen.
+Information is also included for displaying the database information with Grafana on a kiosk style screen.

 <figure>
     <a href="/assets/images/NetatmoDash.PNG"><img src="/assets/images/NetatmoDash.PNG"></a>